eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PCF Exchange Kit/Software Development View/page_software-development-view.md

 ## Introduction

 The developer view provides a detailed guide on how to utilize the PCF exchange KIT effectively.
-Developers will learn how to integrate the kit into their applications and make use of the feature of exchanging PCF values via the Catena-X network.
+Developers will learn how to integrate the KIT into their applications and make use of the feature of exchanging PCF values via the Catena-X network.
 IT-administrators will learn how they need to provide PCF data and which components are required.

 This KIT covers various aspects, starting from how to utilize the available API endpoints, the used data models and how to make them available to the Catena-X network.